-Currently, we are planning on hosting the next Person2Person from January 15 - 18, 2021.
-Applications will be available online in October of 2020.
+Currently, we are planning on hosting the next Person2Person in March of 2021.
+Applications will be available online in January of 2021.
 We are paying close attention to the coronavirus pandemic, and will announce any changes to the event on this webpage.

 Person2Person 2020 welcomed 26 participants and staff from all over the Diocese.
 High school students, college students, and adults spent Martin Luther King, Jr. weekend learning about the history of race in Alabama and discerning how Christians are called to improve race relations now.